-On two of the three occasions on which Jesus talks about the church he is talking to Peter:
+The first time Jesus talks about church is while he is talking to Peter:

-On the third occasion Jesus is speaking to the disciples and gives some very clear instructions about how we are to behave if we have a problem with someone else in the church.
+On the second occasion Jesus is speaking to the disciples and gives some very clear instructions about how we, his followers, are to behave if we have a problem with someone else in the church.

 “If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.”
 (Matthew 18:15-17)